Skip to content

 Negotiate Model Quality Requirements

-To begin the MLTE process, teams hold a negotiation discussion about requirements with stakeholders that should include system/product owners, software engineers, data scientists, and anyone else involved in the project.
+Now that you have the MLTE infrastructure set up, your team can hold a negotiation to discuss requirements with stakeholders.
+This should include system/product owners, software engineers, data scientists, and anyone else involved in the project.

-• The negotiation facilitator should review the instructions and content of the Negotiation Card, which can be found in the MLTE user interface.
-To set up MLTE, see the Setting Up MLTE page, and to view the content in the Negotiation Card, see this page.
+• The negotiation facilitator should review the instructions and content of the Negotiation Card, which can be found in the MLTE UI as described above.
+You can also refer to its contents.
+Additionally, the MLTE Test Catalog contains examples of tests written for quality attributes that can assist in requirements definition.

 • The negotiation is a collaborative discussion where all involved parties aim to agree on project requirements and discuss technical details.